 This is the charge which I make against the Anglo American pulpit today; its silence has been interpreted as an approval of these horrible outrages.
 Bad men have been encouraged to continue in their acts of lawlessness and brutality.
 As long as the pulpits are silent on these wrongs it is in vain to expect the people to do any better than they are doing.

 Despite the plain truth spoken by countless women and men like Rev. Grimke, White Christianity has hurtled forward, unabated in its perverse disregard for most of the church.
 When given the choice to renounce racial idolatry for genuine fellowship, white Christians have almost always chosen the former.
 But now, in the form of our demagogue-like president and the white supremacy churned up in his wake, we are being offered the choice again.
-Yet despite the bleak light of the moment, the likelihood of some kind of suffering will compel most of us to return to our blindness.
+Yet despite the bleak light of the moment, the likelihood of some kind of suffering will compel most of us to return to our apathy.
 Some will find theologically twisted ways to acquiesce to – if not support – the political forces exacerbating and exploiting racial segregation and oppression.
 Others of us will find comfort in our loud ideological opposition to the president and his policies while continuing to benefit from the status quo.

 If there is anything at all distinct about my argument it is simply this: White Christianity cannot be redeemed.
 It must be renounced.
 This is the painful but necessary aim of the struggle for those who, having been stirred from slumber, refuse to close their eyes.
 I fear this suffering struggle, fraught with tender divisions and uncertain futures, will prove to be a bridge too far and that, as Bonhoeffer wrote to his friend, “very few of those involved in this preliminary skirmish are going to be there for that second struggle.”